Gifting your own hand-made bath and body products is easy with our round up of our favourite tutorials to make gift-giving easy.

 There are a few little details to keep in mind when making and distributing your own bath and body products.
 The most obvious one is to check all products for health and safety!
 But more on that later.

 The other key factor to note is that you cannot sell your hand-made products to the public unless they have been legally tested by a chemist.
+You can find all our assessments here which cover a wide range of bath and beauty products.
 If you are considering a little business or side-hustle with your products, go through the proper legal processes.
+We have a full post guiding you on selling your handmade soap and body products here for more information.